wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/overview.rst

   It basically defines what to do with your project after pushing it to the repository.
 Currently it is used for testing and releasing a ``docker`` image
+- ``.python-version`` - file that specifies the Python version to be used for the project.
+It helps in maintaining a consistent Python environment across different machines and environments.
+- ``CHANGELOG.md`` - file that contains a chronological
+  log of all notable changes made to the project.
+It provides a comprehensive overview of the project's evolution and helps users and contributors understand the development history.
 - ``docker-compose.yml`` - this the file specifies ``docker`` services
   that are needed for development and testing
 - ``docker-compose.override.yml`` - local override for ``docker-compose``.